hirosystems/docs/docs/platform/create-chainhook.md

 Once you define the fields, you can select **Create a Chainhook**.

-The right pane navigates to the Projects page with the Chainhook tab open, and you can view the chainhook created.
+The right pane navigates to the Projects page with the Chainhooks tab open, and you can view the chainhook created.

 ![Chainhook created](images/chainhook-created.jpeg)